-As many studies have noted, the decline in unionization rates and the number of jobs in the manufacturing sector in the U.S. over the past three decades has been a major contributing factor to the growth of inequality in America (Grabowski, 2017, Autur, 2016).
+As many studies have noted, the decline in unionization rates and the number of jobs in the manufacturing sector in the United States over the past three decades has been a major contributing factor to the growth of inequality in America (Grabowski 2017; Autor et al. 2016).
 In 2021, the global pandemic sharply revealed the vulnerability of this economic model to public health and national security risks, and, as the semiconductor shortage has demonstrated, business risks as well.
-The U.S. Congress, the Biden Administration, American-based corporations, and the public are facing a generational opportunity to rewrite America's industrial policy and harmonize it with our energy and environmental policies in a way that addresses the growing inequality and divisions in our society.
+The U.S. Congress, the Biden administration, American-based corporations, and the public are facing a generational opportunity to rewrite America's industrial policy and harmonize it with our energy and environmental policies in a way that addresses the growing inequality and divisions in our society.